rafaelruch/agendapro/replit.md

 ### UI/UX Decisions
 All UI components (buttons, forms, tables, alerts, etc.) MUST be sourced EXCLUSIVELY from `attached_assets/free-react-tailwind-admin-dashboard-main/`.
 No other component libraries (e.g., Shadcn/UI, Radix UI, Material-UI) are permitted.
 The system uses exact TailAdmin color schemes defined in `client/src/index.css`.

 A custom modal system is implemented using React Portals, rendering into `#modal-root` with high z-index and `backdrop-blur-[32px]` for a professional look.
-The login page replicates the TailAdmin SignInForm, and the calendar page uses FullCalendar with TailAdmin styling, supporting full CRUD for appointments, conflict detection, and multi-service duration calculation.
-Date picking is handled by Flatpickr, localized for Brazilian format.
+The login page replicates the TailAdmin SignInForm, and the calendar page uses FullCalendar with TailAdmin styling, supporting full CRUD for appointments, conflict detection, and multi-service duration calculation. **Date picking is handled by react-day-picker (replaces Flatpickr) with ptBR locale, weekStartsOn: 0 (Domingo), and correct day-of-week calculation**.

 **TABLE STANDARDIZATION (CRITICAL - MANDATORY FOR ALL TABLES):**
 ALL data tables across the entire system (Clients, Services, Professionals, Users, etc.) MUST follow this exact pattern from ServicesPage/ClientsPage: